How to write code when your compiler speaks English.

 -

-/plugin marketplace add jszmajda/lidRegister the marketplace in Claude Code.
+/plugin marketplace add jszmajda/lidRegister the plugin source in Claude Code.

 -